What Is A Smart Camera – What It Is & How It Works

 A standalone smart camera is useful.
 A smart camera that's part of a connected system is transformative.
 When your camera is integrated into a complete smart home platform, it can trigger automations that extend far beyond recording:

-• Motion detected → smart lights turn on: An outdoor camera picks up movement at 11 PM and automatically activates exterior smart lighting, deterring intruders and improving the quality of the footage being recorded.
+- Motion detected → smart lights turn on: An outdoor camera picks up movement at 11 PM and automatically activates exterior smart lighting, deterring intruders and improving footage quality.

-• Alarm triggered → cameras begin recording: When your door or window sensors detect an entry event, all cameras switch to active recording mode and notifications are escalated.
+- Alarm triggered → cameras begin recording: When door or window sensors detect an entry event, all cameras switch to active recording mode and notifications are escalated.

 This level of integration is what separates a DIY camera setup from a professionally designed system.
 At Advantage Smart Homes, we design camera placements based on your specific home's layout, Wi-Fi coverage map, and which smart home platform you're already using — so everything works together from day one.